nholtgrefe/squirrel/README.md

 # Squirrel
 This is the repository corresponding to the paper:
-> **Squirrel: Reconstructing semi-directed phylogenetic level-1 networks from four-leaved networks or sequence alignments**
+> **Squirrel: Reconstructing semi-directed phylogenetic level-1 networks from four-leaved networks or sequence alignments**.
 > *Niels Holtgrefe, Katharina T. Huber, Leo van Iersel, Mark Jones, Samuel Martin, and Vincent Moulton.* 2024. bioRxiv: [10.1101/2024.11.01.621567](https://doi.org/10.1101/2024.11.01.621567)

 ## Using the Squirrel algorithm